Tinker Crate Subscription Box Review + Coupon– January 2017

 The Cost: $19.95 per month (free shipping)

 Every box comes with a copy of TinkerZine magazine, which includes articles about that month’s theme, as well as smaller projects and experiments.
-This month’s theme is Gravity Games!
-What a curious topic!
-I do this box with my nine-year-old son, and he loves Tinker Crate!
+This month’s theme is all about mirrors!
+I do this box with my ten-year-old son.

 Here’s a peek at the table of contents from this month’s TinkerZine.
 In addition to the large project that Tinker Crate sends, the magazine has several articles plus smaller projects you and your child can undertake to gain a deeper knowledge of the scientific principles of that month’s topic.